surajudamale/missingskill-learning/javascript.md

 ### ECMA Script
 **Introduction**
-- ECMA Script is trademarked scripting language specification that is defined by ECMA International.
 - **ES5** is an abbrivation of **ECMA Script 5** and also known as **ECMA Script 2009**.
 - The sixth edition is **ES6** known as **ECMA Script 6** also known as **ECMA Script 2015**.
-- ES6 is a major enhancement in JavaScript that allows us to write programs for complex application.
+- **ES6** is a major enhancement in JavaScript that allows us to write programs for complex application.

 **What is ES5**